nhsuk/pharmacy-data-etl/README.md

 +The scheduler can be completely disabled by setting the `DISABLE_SCHEDULER` variable to `true`.
 This sets the run date to run once in the future on Jan 1st, 2100.

-A successful scrape will result in the file `pharmacy-data.json` being written to the `output` folder.
-This file will also be uploaded to the Azure storage location specified in the environmental variables.
-The file will be uploaded twice, once to overwrite the current file at `pharmacy-data.json` and another date-stamped file at `YYYY-MM-DD-pharmacy-data.json`.
+A successful scrape will result in the file `pharmacy-data.json` being written to the `output` folder and to the Azure storage location specified in the environmental variables.

+The files uploaded to Azure Blob Storage are:

+`summary-YYYYMMDD-VERSION.json`

+`pharmacy-seed-ids-YYYYMMDD.json`

+`pharmacy-data-YYYYMMDD-VERSION.json`

+`pharmacy-data.json`

+ where `YYYYMMDD` is the current year, month and date, and `VERSION` is the current version of the ETL as defined in the `package.json`.

 The ETL may also be run locally with `yarn start`